Why Your Website Isn’t Ranking on Google: Common Issues and Solutions

 Google has very little context to understand what each page is about.

-Fix first: Review your core service pages.
-Each should target a specific topic (e.g. Web Design, SEO Services, Google Ads Management) with clear headings and structured content.
+Each page should target a specific topic (e.g., Web Design, SEO Services, Google Ads Management) with clear headings and structured content.
+This clarity helps search engines understand your offerings better.

 2. Your Website Is Technically Weak

-Technical issues often go unnoticed but have a major impact.
+Technical issues often go unnoticed but can have a major impact.
+Common problems include:

 Slow page speed